- Go Hiking

 Trail Conference volunteers maintain trails in this park.

 The Lake Sonoma Trail recrosses the woods road, briefly parallels a stream, then crosses it below an attractive cascade.
-It immediately turns left and begins a steady climb.
+It immediately turns sharply left, crosses another woods road, and begins a steady climb.
 At the top, it bears left, briefly descends, then turns sharply left at a switchback and climbs gently to reach a junction with the white-blazed Overlook Rock Trail, which joins from the right.
 When the trails diverge in 150 feet, follow the Lake Sonoma Trail as it makes a short, steep climb to its terminus at Overlook Rock - a massive exposed rock face with a panoramic east-facing view over Lake Sonoma and Windbeam, Bear and Board Mountains, with the Ramapo Mountains in the background.
 You've now gone about two miles from the start.

 After taking in the view, descend from the rock and turn left onto the white-blazed Overlook Rock Trail.
-In half a mile, after crossing an intermittent stream and climbing gradually, you'll reach a junction (marked by a single cedar tree) with the blue-blazed Hewitt-Butler Trail at a viewpoint to the southwest.
+In half a mile, after crossing an intermittent stream and climbing gradually, you'll reach a junction (marked by a single cedar tree) with the blue-blazed Hewitt-Butler Trail at a limited viewpoint to the southwest.
 The Overlook Rock Trail ends here, and you should turn left onto the blue-blazed trail.

 To view a photo collection for this hike, click here.